-Next to be considered is a complex of interacting regulatory ideas and practices that combine to achieve an opaque regulatory process not easily subjected to any set of exterior norms.
-One element of this complex is the disenchantment with command and control regulation.
-Preferred substitutes are government provided financial incentives, the construction of regulatory markets (e.g., transferable pollution licenses), "soft law," "open methods of coordination," such as government pronouncements and jaw boning, "benchmarking," negotiated, mediated or consensual rule making and, even more, intimate and direct forms of corporatism, such as government ownership of significant stock holdings or public directorships.
-Only one such device, regulation by reporting and publication requirements, renders regulation more transparent.
-The rest tend to add up to a kind of big soft pillow that is very hard to punch legally.
-No one has ever quite broken the law or ever quite obeyed it because, indeed, nothing is ever quite the law.
+The next building block in this structure of transnational administrative law is a complex of interacting regulatory ideas and practices that combine to achieve an opaque regulatory process not easily subjected to any set of exterior norms.
+One element of this complex is the disenchantment with command-and-control regulation.
+Preferred substitutes are government-provided financial incentives; the construction of regulatory markets (for example, transferable pollution licenses); "soft law"; "open methods of coordination," such as government pronouncements and jawboning; "benchmarking"; negotiated, mediated, or consensual rulemaking; and, even more preferred, intimate and direct forms of corporatism, such as government ownership of significant stock holdings or public directorships.18 Only one such device, regulation by reporting and publication requirements, renders regulation more transparent.
+The rest tend to add up to a kind of big, soft pillow that is very hard to punch legally.
+No one has ever quite broken the law or ever quite obeyed it because nothing is ever quite the law.
 Regulation ceases to be a regiment and becomes a chat room.

 The metaphor may suggest a solution.
-Perhaps the chat can all be put on line and thus subject to some degree of public scrutiny and even democratic control.
-But the languages in which regulatory chats are conducted tend to be highly complex, technical ones that privilege those with the greatest resources and highest incentives to attain fluency.
-Here again the growth of transnational NGOs, and particularly those opposing multinational business enterprise, may provide a window into transnational regulatory corporatism.

-Our faith in NGOs, however, is partly built on American pluralist experience and that experience is in turn partly built on the American practice of private causes of action in regulatory matters.
-The further we move from command and control regulation, the more difficult it is to frame judiciable private actions and so the less likely that interest group control can serve as a surrogate for direct electoral control.
+Perhaps the chat can be put online and thus subject to some degree of public scrutiny and even democratic control.19 But the languages in which regulatory chats are conducted tend to be highly complex-technical ones that privilege those with the greatest resources and highest incentives to attain fluency.
+Here again, the growth of transnational NGOs, and particularly those opposing multinational business enterprise, might provide a window into transnational regulatory corporatism.
+Our faith in NGOs, however, is partly built on the American pluralist experience, and that experience is in turn partly built on the American practice of private causes of action in regulatory matters.
+The farther away we move from command-and-control regulation, the more difficult it is to frame justiciable private actions, and so the less likely that interest group control can serve as a surrogate for direct electoral control.